stefangweichinger/ansible-rclone/README.md

 ### `rclone_config_location: "/root/.config/rclone/rclone.conf"`

-The location to install the rclone config file if you provide `rclone_configs`
+The location to install the `rclone` config file to if you provide `rclone_configs`

 ### `rclone_config_owner:`

-These variables allow for setting the ownership of the directory and config file for rclone.
-They are mostly needed if configuring rclone to run as an other user than root.
+These variables allow for setting the ownership of the directory and config file for `rclone`.
+They are mostly needed if configuring `rclone` to run as an other user than root (maybe a specific backup user or so).

     rclone_config_owner:
        OWNER: rclone